ali-raheem/AifyChrome/README.md

 1. Open a new compose window (Write, Reply or Forward).
 2. Highlight some text to act one.
-3. Click the Aify icon in the top right (near the lightbulb) and pick an action.
+3. Click the Ally icon in the top right (near the lightbulb) and pick an action.
 4. A popup will open and await the response from the API.
 This may take time at periods of high load.
 5. (Optional) Click `Regenerate` to get a new response.